Make a referral to CITES

 Early years: Children with significant speech sound delay/disorder aged between two and three years will usually present with a significant language delay and any referral would be accepted on this basis (see below).
 By the time a child reaches their third birthday they should be mostly intelligible to most adults although they will still have several speech immaturities.
 If a child is still very difficult to understand after the age of three, a referral should be considered.

-School years: Please append a term’s evidence of the child’s Speech Link® programme.
+School years: Please append two term’s evidence of the child’s Speech Link® programme.

 Language and communication needs/developmental language disorder referrals from 27 months after the integrated health review

 Early years: parents/carers of children under the age of 27 months are able to access advice and support through universal services and early communication support workers who work in local children’s centres.

 For children over 27 months where a language or communication is not progressing in line with developmental norms a referral should be considered.
 Nursery settings should consider using the East Sussex Speech, Language and Communication Monitoring Tool to evidence a significant communication difficulty.

 School years: Schools should refer via the ISEND front door (see page 13).
 Please append two terms’ evidence of the child’s Language Link® programme.
 Referrals for language and communication needs are now supported through a joint pathway between CITES and CLASS.
 CLASS will provide universal support and targeted support for language and communication as needed.
 Cases will be passed to CITES as part of a package of support where this is appropriate.

 As well as working on the development of understanding and spoken language SLTs will also advise on alternative and augmentative communication (AAC) using signs and symbols where needed.